Kokojuice2/Plantwater-er/README.txt

 Thank you for downloading and using this program, it's my first real contribution to this forum.

+If you want the results in pictures: download Plantwater-er.docx

 I'm very happy to get something working, because I have learned coding in C++ for less than 4 months.